NEVSTOP-LAB/LabVIEW-Version-Selector/README.md

 Automatically Select the correct LabVIEW version to open LabVIEW files.

+## Attention

+   1. You need to run VIPM as administor, bucause the installing process need to change windows registry。
+   2. Currently, you need to associate related file extensions to the build exe manually.
+The built exe locates here: [LabVIEW]\project\_NEVSTOP\Multi-LabVIEW Selector\Build.

 LabVIEW in these folders will be discovered:
  - C:\Program Files\National Instruments